hungryram/laurenrenteria/content/rates/_index.md

 +++
 body = "Dance Private Package Rates.
-Available to teach master classes for schools and dance studios." meta_description = "" title = "Rates" title_tag = ""
+Available to teach master classes for schools and dance studios." footer_text = "Also available for masterclasses, for booking and inquiries [email ](/contact)Lauren" meta_description = "" title = "Rates" title_tag = ""